Cookies on this website

 Consultant Psychiatrist and Senior Clinical Researcher

-Rebecca Syed Sheriff is a Consultant Psychiatrist at Oxford Health NHS Foundation Trust and Senior Clinical Research fellow at the University of Oxford, Department of Psychiatry.
-She has a special interest in the mental health of adolescents and young adults.
+Dr Rebecca Syed Sheriff is a Consultant Psychiatrist at Oxford Health NHS Foundation Trust and a Senior Clinical Research Fellow at the University of Oxford, Department of Psychiatry.
+She is interested in community engagement for mental health in people aged 16-24.

-Her career has been an international one.
-A Fellow of the Royal Australian and New Zealand College of Psychiatrists, as well as Member of the Royal College of Psychiatrists in the UK, she is on the Advisory Board for the Australian and New Zealand Journal of Psychiatry, and has lived and worked in Colombia, Bosnia-Herzegovina, Thailand, Australia and New Zealand.
+After studying medicine and playing rugby at Balliol College, her career has been an international one.
+She is a Fellow of the Royal Australian and New Zealand College of Psychiatrists and a Member of the Royal College of Psychiatrists in the UK.
+She has lived and worked in Colombia, Bosnia-Herzegovina, Thailand, Australia and New Zealand.
 In addition, during her training at the Institute of Psychiatry, she led a project to introduce formal mental health training in Somaliland.